OUR INVESTMENT IN RAIL

 Loading and unloading of containers

 Current Surface area of 5 hectares with possibility to expand

-Terminal open to all businesses in the are
+Terminal open to all businesses in the area

-It can operate with all types of traffic: containers, Mobile crates, vehicles and trailers
+It can operate with all types of traffic: containers, mobile cranes, vehicles and trailers

 Able to load and unload dangerous goods